Starting a Two-Way Radio Network

 Note: “Itinerant” means you only operate a given frequency at varying locations and for unspecified periods of time.

 These VHF options are conducive for longer distances and tend to be less trafficked.
-Through a combination of favorable geography, maximum wattage permitted, and improved antennas, communications can exceed 10 miles, with a mile or more as typical.
+Through a combination of favorable geography, maximum wattage permitted, and improved antennas, communications can exceed 20 miles, with a few miles as typical.

 The FCC also designated several frequencies in the UHF range called the “Family Radio Service” (FRS).
 You’ve probably seen common FRS two-way radios referred to as “walkie talkies.”
 The FCC limited FRS to only half a watt of transmitting power, making it less effective.
 Because it is inexpensive, unlicensed, and simple to use, FRS has become commonplace for casual users, meaning you’re more likely to be interrupted.

-Popular radios like many Baofeng UV-5R models can be programmed to transmit using MURS, “business use,” and also FRS frequencies.
-Most Baofeng radios can also be set to transmit at lower wattage to comply with FCC wattage regulations for MURS and “business use” frequencies, though not low enough for the half-watt maximum required to use FRS in non-emergency situations.
+Popular radios like many Baofeng UV-5R models can be programmed to transmit using VHF MURS and “business use” frequencies, as well as UHF FRS frequencies.
+Most Baofeng radios can also be set to transmit at lower wattage to comply with FCC wattage regulations for MURS and “business use” frequencies, but not low enough for the half-watt maximum required to use FRS in non-emergency situations.

-Note: “Citizen Band” (CB) also has potential, but we view it as less effective and reliable for most situations.
+Note: “Citizen Band” (CB) also has potential, but we consider it less effective for most situations.

 Licensed Options